 To maintain confidentiality of staff remuneration and to prevent poaching of key management personnel, especially in the evolving and fast-paced IT and Components industry which the Company is operating, the Company shall not disclose the aggregate remuneration paid to the key management personnel of the Group in this report.
+Instead, the Company discloses the total remuneration paid to the top 5 key management personnel which is approximately \$\$950,000.
 Key executives' remuneration is set in accordance with a remuneration framework comprising salary (including basic salary and benefits-in-kind), and variable payments.

-Ng Yuk Wing, Philip and Ng Kin Wing, Raymond were not involved in the deliberation and determination of the remuneration of their family members.
+Mr. Ng Yuk Wing, Philip and Mr. Ng Kin Wing, Raymond were not involved in the deliberation and determination of the remuneration of their family members.

-Details of the 2014 ESOS are set out in note 28 to the financial statements.
+Details of the 2014 ESOS are set out in the Notes to the financial statements.